renwangyu/i18n-json-generater/README.md

   > Now only supports generated files in the current directory

   ##### **Note: you should always set the `key` in the first column, that's very necessary and important.**

+#### 2. extract (generate XLSX file from JSON file)
++ The first prompt is to get the path of json file.You can also get [`lang-template.json`](./lang-template.json) in this repository to see the file format.
++ The secound prompt is to input the language abbreviation what translated in your JSON file, such as `zh`,`en`,`de` etc.
+  > What you type in this step, will be the table header column for your translation.

++ The finally prompt is a confirm, type Y to continue and after a moment you will get the XLSX file in the current directory.

 ### remark
 Always remember the first row in table is very important.
 It should include `key` in it.
 Anothers should be the language abbreviations of what you want to generated, such as `en`, `de`, `jp`, `fr` etc.